 Both Fahrenheit and Celsius scales are quite convenient for everyday purposes but there is something that they lack related to the physical meaning of temperature.
 We learned that temperature corresponds to the internal kinetic energy of atoms and molecules.
 Kinetic energy could never be negative (recall $\frac{mv^2}{2}$ - mass m is always positive and square of any number is larger or equal to zero, so kinetic energy can not be negative).
 But Celsius and Fahrenheit temperatures could be negative.
 How is it possible?
 It is because choice of zero in both Celsius and Fahrenheit does not correspond to zero of kinetic energy.
 It makes sense to define a temperature scale with zero exactly corresponding to zero internal kinetic energy - the so-called absolute zero of temperature.
 Kelvin scale is defined this way: it begins from absolute zero and has the same increment as the Celsius scale.
 So Kelvin scale does not have negative temperatures: the absolute zero is at 0 Kelvins.
-In Celsius scale absolute zero is approximately at -273° C. Conversely, the zero of Celsius scale (water freezing point) is 273 K (Kelvins are used without a $^{\circ}$ sign).
-And 100° C (water boiling point) is 373 K. The general relation between Celsius and Kelvin scales is therefore where T is temperature in Kelvins and t_C is the corresponding temperature in Celsius.
-Relating internal kinetic energy and temperature.
-Kelvin scale is especially convenient for relating temperature and average internal kinetic energy of atoms and molecules.
-This relation is as follows:
+In Celsius scale absolute zero is approximately at -273.15° C. Conversely, the zero of Celsius scale (water freezing point) is 273.15 K (Kelvins are used without a ° sign).
+And 100° C (water boiling point) is 373.15 K. The general relation between Celsius and Kelvin scales is therefore where T is temperature in Kelvins and t_C is the corresponding temperature in Celsius.

-$$T = t_C + 273$$
+$$T = t_C + 273.15$$